 Automatic consumption behavior analysis

-For the analysis of behavior that is related to eating and talking, the consumption behavior module is available on an experimental basis in FaceReader 8.
+For the analysis of behavior that is related to eating and talking, the consumption behavior module is available in FaceReader 9.1 on an experimental basis.
 This add-on module allows you to analyze the following behaviors:

 Include heart rate and heart rate variability

-It only requires video recording with a high-resolution camera.
-It can be beneficial in various kinds of physical, health and emotional monitoring, such as monitoring of consumers or drivers.
+This technique only requires video recording with a high-resolution camera.
+It can be beneficial in various kinds of physical, health, and emotional monitoring, such as monitoring of consumers or drivers.

 Reveal unconscious consumer behavior